 Put simply, zk-rollups are suited for high performance specific use cases, where high transactions per second and fast finality is needed.
 Optimistic rollups on the other hand take the edge in terms of composability and openness, as they are able to much easier to support an Ethereum Virtual Machine environment (or similar) via their Optimistic Virtual Environment meaning that projects can copy and pasts their existing smart contracts into the environment without having to make any complex code changes.

-DeversiFi was one of the first projects to launch a zero knowledge rollup type exchange in 2020.
-DeversiFi goes one step further and is the first L2 project to implement privacy for its customers.
+DeversiFi was one of the first projects to launch a zero knowledge rollup type crypto exchange in 2020.
+DeversiFi goes one step further and is the first Layer 2 project to implement privacy for its customers.
 Swapping, trading and investing is all hidden from prying eyes, meaning that no one can reverse engineer your strategies or follow your activity unless you want them to.

 In this example we are going to connect and deposit using the Metamask wallet.
 It is important to note that if you are connecting via Metamask then you need to use the browser extension for Chrome, Firefox or Brave.
-Is is not possible to use the Brave in-built Metmask wallet (as this is an older version that doesn’t support all of the advanced functionality needed to trade on a L2) and it is not possible to use a combination of Metamask with a hardware wallet.
+It is not possible to use the Brave in-built Metamask wallet (as this is an older version that doesn’t support all of the advanced functionality needed to trade on a L2 exchange) and it is not possible to use a combination of Metamask with a hardware wallet.
 If you wish to use a hardware wallet then you can select the Ledger direct connection

 Once you have selected the option to connect via Metamask you will be asked to unlock your wallet.
 This does not cost any gas, is a one time thing and allows your wallet to interact with DeversiFi